Mackenzie Browning: 2009–10, 2018–19

 When Katherine is presumed dead, Mac is unable to attend her funeral as she is ill and living in Darfur, Sudan.
 After it is revealed that Katherine is alive, Mac shows up at the Chancellor mansion just in time for Billy's marriage to Chloe Mitchell (Elizabeth Hendrickson).
 Meanwhile, Jill is revealed to not be Katherine's daughter after all, making Billy (now Billy Miller) and Mac not related either.
 Their reactions to the news makes it obvious that both have never gotten over each other.
 Mac decides to stay in Genoa City to support Katherine, which makes Chloe concerned for her marriage.
 Mac visits Kevin when he is committed.
 Mac is a bridesmaid at Katherine's wedding to Patrick Murphy (Michael Fairman).
 At the wedding, Billy and Mac dance and share how this wedding reminds them of their own years ago.
-Mac resists Billy’s advances, and when he grabs and kisses her, she slaps him.
+Mac resists Billy's advances, and when he grabs and kisses her, she slaps him.
 Mac later tells him that they have both moved on.

 Raul returns and reconciles with Mac as a couple, with them having had a year-long relationship that did not work out in Darfur.
 After Billy reluctantly gives them his blessing, Raul asks Mac to marry him and return to Washington DC with him, which she accepts.
 Mac begins to doubt their future after spending more time with Billy and later breaks off her engagement to Raul.
 Billy and Mac get back together, with Mac realizing that he is the man she loves.
-On the night they attempt to make love after years apart, they are interrupted by a phone call that Katherine has had another mini-stroke and is in hospital.
+On the night they attempt to have sex after years apart, they are interrupted by a phone call that Katherine has had another mini-stroke and is in hospital.
 Cane Ashby (Daniel Goddard) sells Jimmy's Bar to Mackenzie when he decides to leave town.
 But when Mac heard that Cane's wife Lily Winters (Christel Khalil) is in the hospital with ovarian cancer, and about to undergo surgery, she tracks down Cane and persuades him not to leave town, stashing him in Murphy's trailer home that Billy had bought for them.
-Mac and Billy finally make love.
+Mac and Billy finally have sex.